Towards Empirical Sandwich Bounds on the Rate-Distortion Function: Experiments

 For the lower bound algorithm, we parameterize $\log u$ by a 2-layer MLP, and study the effect of source dimension $n$ and the number of samples $k$ used in our estimator $C_k$ (and objective $\tilde \ell_k$).
-To simplify comparison of R-D results across different source dimensions, here we consider standard Gaussian sources, whose R-D curve does not vary with $n$ if we scale the rate by $\frac{1}{n}$ (i.e., rate per sample per dimension); the results on randomly generated Gaussians are similar.
-First, we fix $k=1024$ and examine the resulting lower bounds; as shown in Fig.~\ref{fig:gaussian-banana}-Middle, the bounds quickly become loose with increasing source dimension.
-This is likely due to the over-estimation bias of our estimator $C_k$ for the sup-partition function, which causes under-estimation in the objective $\tilde \ell_k$.
+To simplify comparison of results across different source dimensions, here we consider standard Gaussian sources, whose R-D curve does not vary with $n$ if we scale the rate by $\frac{1}{n}$ (i.e., rate per sample per dimension); the results on randomly generated Gaussians are similar.
+First, we fix $k=1024$; Fig.~\ref{fig:rd-gaussian-main}-\emph{bottom} shows that the resulting bounds quickly become loose with increasing source dimension.
+This is due to the bias of our estimator $C_k$ for the sup-partition function, which causes under-estimation in the objective $\tilde \ell_k$.
 While $C_k$ is defined similarly to an M-estimator \citep{van2000asymptotic}, analyzing its convergence behavior is not straightforward, as it depends on the function $u$ being learned.
-Empirically, we observe the bias of $C_k$ is amplified by an increase in the source dimension $n$ or $\lambda$, such that an increasingly large $k$ is required to effectively train a $u$ model.
-In additional experiments, we found that for Gaussian sources, an increasing large $k$ (seemingly exponential in $n$) is needed to reduce the gap in the lower bound.
-See results in Fig.~\ref{fig:gaussian-LB-F-vs-n}, as well as a detailed discussion of this issue, in Appendix Sec.~\ref{app-sec:gaussian-experiments}.
+In this experiment, we observe the bias of $C_k$ is amplified by an increase in $n$ or $\lambda$, such that an increasingly large $k$ is required for effective training.
+In another experiment, we estimate that the $k$ needed to close the gap in the lower bound increases exponentially in $n$; see results in Fig.~\ref{fig:gaussian-LB-F-vs-n}, and a detailed discussion on this, in Appendix~\ref{app-sec:gaussian-experiments}.
+Fortunately, as we see in Sec.~\ref{sec:high-n-low-d-experiments}, the bias in our lower bound appears to depend on the \emph{intrinsic} rather than (often much higher) nominal dimension of data, giving us a more favorable trade-off between computation and a tighter lower bound as controlled by $k$.